 Most bookmakers operate on a system of 10 points per yellow card and 25 points per red card.
 Players who are sent off having been shown two yellow cards will accrue 35 points which is the maximum an individual player can amass.

 It is worth noting that the total points applies only to 90 minutes plus injury time and not to extra time.
 Also, for the purposes of the Bookings Points market, only cards shown to players on the pitch will count.
 Any cards shown to substitutes and coaching staff will not accrue points.

 Sometimes punters want to bet on the number of cards shown to a particular team.
 You can do this via the Team Cards market which offers an over/under choice on a line set by the bookmaker before the match (usually over/under 1.5 cards) and is settled with both yellow and red cards counting as one card.

-There are certain situations in which this market offers greater opportunities to profit.
+There are certain situations in which this market offers greater opportunities to secure a net win.
 For example, if an underdog has a reputation for trying to stop better teams with so-called tactical fouls, or when a particularly reckless player is drafted into a team at the last minute.

 Team Card Handicap

-Another route to potential profit from the propensity of an individual team to pick up cards is with the Team Card Handicap market.
+Another route to a potential net win from the propensity of an individual team to pick up cards is with the Team Card Handicap market.
 In this market, the bookies will set a handicap line for the two teams (which is usually very low) and then adjust the odds accordingly.

 In order to earn a payout, you need to correctly predict which team will be shown the most cards during a match (90 minutes plus injury time) taking the handicap line into account.